zoedsoupe/zoedsoupe/README.md

 <h2>Btw, I use NixOs!</h2>

-Don't call me a programmer, call me as a problem solver, an Emacs sorcery, a dark Neovimmer!
+Don't call me a programmer, call me as a problem solver, an Emacs sorcery and a dark Neovimmer!

 ## 💡 Public projects with My Work